-These are the times in which a Genius would wish to live.
-It is not in the still calm of life, or the repose of a pacific station, that great characters are formed. . . .
+These are times in which a Genious would wish to live.
+It is not in the still calm of life, or the repose of a pacific station, that great characters are formed....
 The Habits of a vigorous mind are formed in contending with difficulties.
 All History will convince you of this, and that wisdom and penetration are the fruits of experience, not the Lessons of retirement and leisure.
 Great necessities call out great virtues.
-142

 It was at this time that John started sending Abigail a variety of goods that she could either use herself, barter, or sell to consumers in the community.
 With inflation rampant and the worth of paper money diminishing daily, the transmittal of European goods was financially better than any kind of paper currency.
 Soon Abigail had a thriving little business that she greatly enjoyed managing.
-She informed John that "Small articles have the best profit.
-Gauze, ribbons, feathers and flowers to make the Ladies Gay, have the best advance."
+She informed John that "Small articles have the best profit, Gauze, ribbons, feathers and flowers to make the Ladies Gay, have the best advance."

 With the new state constitution adopted, elections were held for state and local offices.
 Abigail reported on a variety of political matters.
 She wished that her husband were at home because he would be elected governor.
-As it happened, the conservatives' choice of James Bowdoin was expected to lose to the demagogic John Hancock, whom Abigail described as "the tinkleling cymball."
-"What a politician you have made me?" she wrote John.
-"If I cannot be a voter upon this occasion, I will be a writer of votes."
-She also raised for the first time the possibility of her traveling to Europe to be with John.
-It probably would not happen.
-She felt destined to visit only a small part of her country.
+As it happened, the conservatives' choice of James Bowdoin was expected to lose to the demagogic John Hancock, whom Abi-

-^{141.} AA to JA, Braintree, November 13, 1779, BAJ, 245.
+146. AA to JA, Braintree, November 14, 1779, MDF, 229-30.

-^{142.} AA to JQA, Braintree, January 19, 1780, BAJ, 253.
+147. AA to JQA, Braintree, January 19, 1780, AFC, III, 268.